CesiumGS/3d-tiles/README.md

 ## Specifying extensions and application specific extras

-3D Tiles defines extensions to allow the the base specification to have extensibility for new features, as well as extras to allow for application specific metadata.
+3D Tiles defines extensions to allow the base specification to have extensibility for new features, as well as extras to allow for application specific metadata.

 ### Extensions

 Extensions allow the base specification to be extended with new features.
-The optional `extensions` dictionary property may be added to a 3D Tiles JSON object, which contains the name of the extensions and the extension specific objects.
+The optional `extensions` dictionary property may be added to any 3D Tiles JSON object, which contains the name of the extensions and the extension specific objects.
 The following example shows a tile object with a hypothetical vendor extension which specifies a separate collision volume.
 ```JSON
 {
   "transform": [